Vaadasch/pcloud-docker/README.md

 # pcloud-docker

 ## Warnings :
-Never expose services from this container as it needs to have the `--privileged` flag.
-I've tried to use `CAP_SYS_ADMIN` but doesn't seems to work yet.
+Never expose services from this container as it needs to have the `--privileged` flag or `CAP_SYS_ADMIN`.

 ## Usage